Renal tubular acidosis: Types

-An overview of types 1, 2, and 4 is presented below (type 3 is usually excluded from modern classifications):
+An overview of types 1, 2, and 4 is presented below (type 3 is exceedingly rare and is usually excluded from discussions of the disease):

-Type 1: distal
+Type 1: Distal

 Distal RTA (dRTA) is the classical form of RTA, being the first described.
 Distal RTA is characterized by a failure of H+ secretion into lumen of nephron by the alpha intercalated cells of the medullary collecting duct of the distal nephron.

 This failure of acid secretion may be due to a number of causes, and it leads to an inability to acidify the urine to a pH of less than 5.3.
 Because renal excretion is the primary means of eliminating H^{+} from the body, there is consequently a tendency towards acidemia.
 There is an inability to excrete H+ while K^{+} cannot be reclaimed by the cell, leading to acidemia (as H^{+} builds up in the body) and hypokalemia (as K^{+} cannot be reabsorbed by the alpha cell).

 This leads to the clinical features of dRTA; In other words, the intercalated cells' apical H+/K+ antiporter is non-functional, resulting in proton retention and potassium excretion.
 Since calcium phosphate stones demonstrate a proclivity for deposition at higher pHs (alkaline), the substance of the kidney develops stones bilaterally; this does not occur in the other RTA types.